0xthomas/succotash/README.md

 ssh-copy-id -i /location/of/pubkey ubuntu@ipaddress
 ```

 Check if the public key was correctly installed in the autorized_keys file located in /home/ubuntu/.ssh/.
-Next configure the SSH Deamon to only allow connections via public key authentication:
+Next configure the SSH Daemon to only allow connections via public key authentication:

 ```bash
 sudo nano /etc/ssh/sshd_config